 Read more about sucralose and digestive health.

-Q: Can sugar substitutes cause diabetes?
+Q: Can artificial sweeteners (sugar substitutes) cause diabetes?

 A: No. People who have diabetes are advised to reduce their sugar and carbohydrate intake by using sugar substitutes (such as SPLENDA® Sweetener Products).
 Sucralose is not a carbohydrate so it does not affect our blood glucose levels or insulin requirements.